Ngô Đình Nhu: Coup and death

 The brothers sought asylum from the embassy of the Republic of China, but were turned down and stayed in the safehouse as they appealed to ARVN loyalists and attempted to negotiate with the coup leaders.
 Nhu's agents had fitted the home with a direct phone line to the palace, so the coup generals believed that the brothers were still besieged inside Gia Long.
 Neither the rebels nor the loyalist Presidential Guard had any idea that at 21:00 they were about to fight for an empty building, leading to futile deaths.
 Diệm and Nhu refused to surrender, so the 5th Division of Colonel Nguyễn Văn Thiệu besieged the palace and captured it by dawn.

 In the early morning of 2 November, Diệm and Nhu agreed to surrender.
 The ARVN officers had promised the Ngô brothers safe exile and an "honorable retirement".
-The U.S. did not want Diệm and Nhu near Vietnam "because of the plots they will mount to try to regain power".
+The U.S. did not want Diệm or Nhu near Vietnam "because of the plots they will mount to try to regain power".
 When Dương Văn Minh found the palace empty, he was angered, but was soon informed of the Ngô brothers' location.
 Nhu and Diệm fled to the nearby Catholic Church of St. Francis Xavier, where they were taken into custody and put into an armoured personnel carrier, to be taken back to military headquarters.
 The convoy was led by General Mai Hữu Xuân and the brothers were guarded inside the APC by Major Dương Hiếu Nghĩa and Captain Nguyễn Văn Nhung, Minh's bodyguard.
 Before the convoy had departed for the church, Minh was reported to have gestured to Nhung with two fingers.
 This was taken to be an order to kill both brothers.
-An investigation by General Trần Văn Đôn later determined that Nghĩa shot the brothers at point-blank range with a semi-automatic firearm and that Nhung sprayed them with bullets before repeatedly stabbing the bodies with a knife.
+An investigation by General Trần Văn Đôn later determined that Duong Hieu Nghia shot the brothers at point-blank range with a semi-automatic firearm and that Nhung sprayed them with bullets before repeatedly stabbing the bodies with a knife.